santanurathod/santanurathod.github.io/_pages/1_about.md

 ### Personal
 My girlfriend describes me as someone with black-cat energy with occasional golden retriever sprinkles xD.
-I believe all individuals have an interesting life story, and as I result I love to listen people talk.
+I believe all individuals have an interesting life story, and as a result I love to listen people talk.

 I find it impossible to balance, especially in pursuits, so I'm either utterly obsessed or utterly disinterested.
 I love travelling to random towns, obscure places, and asking people there what they think of something.
 I HATE museums.